ADEOLA21-TIK/React--Native-to-do-App/README.md

 ## About the SWEP  Project

-React Native To Do application created for SWEP project.
+ It is a React Native To Do application created for SWEP project.

 You can add tasks, delete them and mark as done.